 The saying is trustworthy and deserving of full acceptance that Christ Jesus came into the world to save sinners, of whom I am the foremost. – Paul, 1 Timothy 1:15

 Do you believe you are the foremost sinner that God ever saved?
 I’m serious.
 Do you?
 If you were the writer of 1 Timothy, instead of Paul, would you write the sacred text the way he wrote it?
 How you answer these questions will have a direct impact on how you relate to your spouse.
 These questions are foundational, gospel-centered questions that will shape how you view and interact in all of your relationships.

-If you do not believe you are the foremost sinner that you know, you will have relational difficulties that will be difficult to resolve.
-But if you embrace Paul’s perspective, you are not only in good company with him, but you are in the best possible place to work through any relational difficulty.
-Here are a few benefits of being the “biggest sinner in the room.”
+Key Idea – If you do not believe you are the foremost sinner that you know, you will have relational difficulties that will be difficult to resolve.
+If you embrace Paul’s perspective as your own, you are not only in good company with him, but you are in the best possible place to work through any relational difficulty.
+Let me share with you a few benefits of being the “biggest sinner in the room.”

 - The foremost sinner sees each day as a gift from God.

 - The foremost sinner encourages others.

 - The foremost sinner does not uncharitably judge others.

 - The foremost sinner is more aware of his sin than the sins of others.

 - The foremost sinner walks in humility.

 - The foremost sinner realizes he has no rights.